frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

-One way, a great way, of improving in all these things is to give more importance to our formation: to our spiritual reading; to attending monthly recollections, yearly retreats; and also to our cultural formation, so that we expose ourselves to all the wonderful bodies of thought and culture that Christian thinkers have left down through the ages.
+One way, a great way, of improving in all these things is to give more importance to our formation: to our spiritual reading; to attending monthly recollections, yearly retreats; and also to our cultural formation, so that we expose ourselves to the wonderful body of thought and culture that Christian thinkers have left down through the ages.

 It may be that at certain times in our life we don\'t have too much time for cultural reading.
 But later in life we probably do, and it\'s not something we should take lightly.

-Somebody said once that "one of the strongest things in the world...is an idea whose time has come" (cf. Victor Hugo, *The Future of Man*).
+Somebody said once that "one of the strongest things in the world...is an idea whose time has come" (*cf*.
+Victor Hugo, *The Future of Man*).
 From that cultural reading of Christian authors, we can get great ideas whose time may have come.

 Other people around us have to hear Christ when we speak, or also when we remain silent.
 There were key moments in Christ\'s life when He was silent.
-To be able to do this, we need to follow the Master very closely, the Lord of the harvest, and be identified with Him.
+To be able to do this, we need to follow the Master very closely, "the Lord of the harvest" (Matt.
+8:38), and be identified with Him.

 In particular, we have to try and give a lot of good example of charity and of temperance, because salt that loses its savor is useless.